AhmetZamanis/LoanRequestClassification/Report.md

     benefit from having them as direct inputs.

 Features such as age, income and family status are likely to interact:
-The effect of one such feature on the outcome may change depending on the other feature.
+The effect of one feature on the outcome may change depending on the other feature.
 We will add some interaction terms in the preprocessing steps.

 ### Evaluating new features